 Central Heating with radiators was introduced in the 30’s and has since been used as the standard heating system for UK homes while remaining more or less unchanged for the past 8 decades.
-More recently, Underfloor Heating is being used in UK houses as the heating system of choice, offering unrivalled comfort and luxury.
+More recently, Underfloor Heating is being used in Irish houses as the heating system of choice, offering unrivaled comfort and luxury.

 Below, you will find a comparison of these two systems, and an explanation of why we feel that Underfloor Heating is the best solution for heating a home.